Daytona Beach Summer Camps

 3. What if I need to sign my student out early from a Day Camp?

 Please email us at summer@erau.edu explicitly stating your child’s name and the time you would like to pick them up.
-If the time is prior to 4:30 p.m., we will have one of our counselors bring your student to our office for you to check them out there.
+If the time is prior to 4:30 p.m., we will reply with instructions on how to check them out.

 1. Will my child be able to fly on prescribed medications?